bluesky/bluesky-queueserver/docs/source/tutorial.rst

 In Terminal 2, close RE Manager (Ctrl C) and restart it with the option that disables printing of the console output::

-  start-re-manager --zmq-publish ON --console-output OFF
+  start-re-manager --zmq-publish-console ON --console-output OFF

 Notice that no output is printed in Terminal2.
 External monitor (running in Terminal 1) is needed to visualize the output from RE Manager.